OWI on a bike – is it possible?

 The short answer is no. You cannot receive a drunk driving ticket (or a drunk driving criminal charge) for driving drunk on your bicycle.
 An OWI on a bike is not possible.
 That all being said, could you still be subject to other criminal liability?
 In this blog post one of our criminal defense lawyers explains this area of law and possible legal problems an individual drunkenly operating a bicycle faces.

-At Meyer Van Severen, S.C. we defend individuals accused of committing crimes throughout Wisconsin.
+At Van Severen Law Office we defend individuals accused of committing crimes throughout Wisconsin.
 Our drunk driving attorneys fight all OWI charges.
 If you face any kind of criminal charge, contact us immediately.
 Our drunk driving attorneys are available 24/7 to answer your questions and to begin fighting your case.
 Contact us immediately.

 The statutory definition of operating while intoxicated